Who is Oslo Plaza woman 'Jennifer Fairgate'? All the theories on Unsolved Mysteries case

 Who is 'Jennifer Fairgate' and what happened to her?
 Everything you need to know Death in Oslo case in Unsolved Mysteries Volume 2.

-With so many suspicious clues pointing towards foul play, we’ve broken down some of the top theories to come out of the episode, as well as a timeline of Jennifer’s stay at the hotel according to staff.
+With so many questions surrounding Jennifer’s death, we’ve broken down some of the top theories, as well as Jennifer’s “real identity” and a timeline of Jennifer’s stay at the hotel according to staff.

-Here’s everything you need to know about theories relating to Jennifer Fairgate – the subject of Unsolved Mysteries’ ‘A Death in Oslo’ episode.

 Theory one: There was someone else in the hotel room

-According to a receptionist at the hotel, the woman had checked in as a Belgian couple – Jennifer and Lois Fairgate.
-While ‘Jennifer’ wasn’t spotted with a male guest, it’s possible that there was another person masquerading as Lois Fairgate, who was responsible for the murder.
+It’s believed there could have been someone else in the room with Jennifer.

-This conclusion is supporting by the peculiar circumstances surrounding ‘Jennifer’ and her lack of identity.
+This conclusion is supported by the peculiar circumstances surrounding Jennifer and her lack of identity.
 All of the labels from her clothes, except for one grey blazer, had been snipped off, while she had no passport, wallet, credit cards or car keys with her, which could imply that someone had removed anything that could possibly be used to identify the woman.
-Twenty-four hours before she died, she tipped room service 50 kroner, which implies that she must have had some cash on her at the time – therefore, it’s possible that ‘Lois’ took away all items that linked ‘Jennifer’ to any identity after killing her.
+Twenty-four hours before she died, she tipped room service 50 kroner, which implies that she must have had some cash on her at the time – therefore, it’s possible that whoever was in the room with her took away all items that linked Jennifer to any identity after killing her.

 While both key cards were in the room and the door was double-locked from the inside, the window was left ajar.
 However, the room was 28 floors up from the ground – which would make the murderers escape very difficult and it’s unlikely that they left through the hotel as he/she wasn’t spotted by staff.